Ledragon/pi-vision-histogram/symbol-porting-guide.md

 })(window.PIVisualization);
 ```

-In PI Vision 4 the code logic for a symbol goes into an Angular component.
-We will need to create a new folder called `simple-value` under `src` directory, and create 3 files under the `simple-value` folder.
-The three files together compose an Angular Component for the custom symbol.
+PI Vision 4 stores the code logic for a symbol in an Angular component.
+You need to create a new folder, called `simple-value`, under the `src` directory, and create three files in the `simple-value` folder.
+Together, the three files compose an Angular component for the custom symbol:
-* `simple-value.component.ts`: This is the most important piece of the component, which includes the class metadata, definition and code logic to handle interations between the symbol and PI Vision 4.
+* `simple-value.component.ts`: This file includes the class metadata, definition and code logic to handle interations between the symbol and PI Vision 4.
 * `simple-value.component.html`: This file is the HTML template for the component.
 It defines the user interface for the custom symbol.
-* `simple-value.component.css`: This file contains the css rules that apply to the current component.
+* `simple-value.component.css`: This file contains the CSS rules that apply to the current component.

-Let's take a look at the skeleton for the `simple-value.component.ts` file, which contains the class name `SimpleValueComponent`, the template file it uses `simple-value.component.html`, and the `css` file the component is associated with:
+For example, the skeleton for the `simple-value.component.ts` file specifies the class name `SimpleValueComponent`, its template file  `simple-value.component.html`, and its associated `css` file `simple-value.component.css`:

 ```typescript
 @Component({